Language עב

 apply_filters( 'filter_name', $variable );

 Similar to finding the action name, you need to find the filter name to use it.
-Once you find it, you can manipulate the code and create a function that changes the value returned by the original function, as shown in the following example:
+Once found, you can create a function that modifies the returned value:

 if ( ! function_exists( 'your_function_name' ) ) {